⚡️ Gatekeeper Expert: Team Contracts ⚡️

 Step 5) Label your field to match the workflow

-For Example, where your Workflow Name is "Contract Approval Workflow"
+For Example, if your Workflow Name is "Contract Approval Workflow"

 Set your Field Label to "Contract Approval Workflow Status"